Smart money concepts trading chart showing institutional order blocks and fair value gaps

 Core SMC Concepts

-Order Blocks: the last bearish (or bullish) candle before a significant directional move is considered an "order block" — the price level where institutional orders were entered.
-Price often returns to these zones for institutions to add to positions, creating reliable support/resistance that traditional indicators miss.
+Order Blocks: the last bearish (or bullish) candle before a significant directional move is considered an 'order block' — the price level where institutional orders were entered at scale.
+Price often returns to these zones in subsequent candles, giving institutions the opportunity to add to positions or fill remainder of their order queue, creating reliable support/resistance levels that traditional indicators like moving averages or RSI fail to identify.

-Fair Value Gaps (FVGs): when price moves so rapidly that a gap appears between the high of candle 1 and the low of candle 3, institutions have traded an 'imbalance' that market efficiency demands be filled.
-Price typically retraces to fill this gap before continuing — providing precise entry levels.
+Fair Value Gaps (FVGs): when price moves so rapidly that a gap appears between the high of candle 1 and the low of candle 3 (creating a three-candle imbalance structure), institutions have traded so aggressively that they've created an 'imbalance' in the order book.
+Market efficiency demands this gap be filled.
+Price typically retraces to fill this gap before continuing in the original direction — providing precise entry levels with defined invalidation levels.

 Liquidity Raids: The Core Market Mechanic